 Reward the process, not the outcome

-Reward the process not the outcome.
-Reward people based on the effort to explore even if their venture did not result in success.
+Reward people base on efforts to explore, even if their venture did not result in success.
 The lessons learnt is success itself.
 We can reference to the fail fast methodology, where the emphasis is not to get things right on the first time but to efficiently test hypothesises and pivot until success is realised.

 The culture of leaning and sharing between the staff and departments

-Encourage sharing and setting up platforms for that to take place.
-The innovations from one department can likely be improvise and adapted to another.
-The tools or vendors discovered by one may benefit the other.
-Reward the department that share as well as the department that is humble with the willingness to learn and implement the ideas from another team.
+Encourage sharing and set up platforms to facilitate sharing.
+The innovations from one department can likely be improvised and adapted to another.
+The software tools, agencies or vendors discovered by one department may benefit others.
+Reward the department that shares as well as the department that is humble to learn.